Southampton-Digital-Humanities/micro-rti-build/README.md

 SECTION 1
-Details an improved MicroRTI build based on experiments undertaken during the proof of concept stage outlined in a blog post titled *[MicroRTI: experiments in seeing really (really) close](http://digitalhumanities.soton.ac.uk/blog/southampton-dh/3272)* published 02-09-2022.
+Instructions for building an inexpensive micro-rti tool for high resolution surface detail imaging based on experiments undertaken during the proof of concept stage outlined in a blog post titled *[MicroRTI: experiments in seeing really (really) close](http://digitalhumanities.soton.ac.uk/blog/southampton-dh/3272)* published 02-09-2022.

-The second iteration build aims to:
+The second iteration (FIGURE 1) build aims to:
 - be replicable without the need for technical knowledge;
 - use affordable and readily available tools and materials;
 - be easily repaired;